 Every child deserves to learn and reach their full potential.
 This philosophy has been at the heart of the University of Central Missouri’s teacher education programs since its founding as an experiential learning college for teachers.
 With welcoming campus environments in Warrensburg and Lee’s Summit, our teacher degrees, including undergraduate and graduate elementary education degrees, continue to be the cornerstone of the university.

-Our graduates with a Bachelor of Science Elementary Education degree in Early Childhood Education experience a 95% job placement rate, consistent job growth and rewarding career opportunities.
+Our graduates with a Bachelor of Science Elementary Education degree in Early Childhood Education experience a 95% job or graduate school placement rate, consistent job growth and rewarding career opportunities.

 What is an Early Childhood Education degree?